 And so began my musical journey that continues to this day.
 Despite this shady start, I went on to sing with the Birmingham Boys Choir and John Carroll High School Honors Choir, both under the direction of composer Ken Berg, the Birmingham-Southern College Concert Choir under Dr. Hugh Thomas, and church choirs ever since.

-Five years ago, I founded Roanoke Catholic’s Celtic Singers with 13 brave students — two of whom were my daughters.
+Six years ago, Michael Hemphill, former Director of Marketing at Roanoke Catholic, founded Roanoke Catholic’s Celtic Singers with 13 brave students — two of whom were my daughters.
 Now boasting more than 30 students, the Celtic Singers performs regularly at school liturgies and in the community, produces a Christmas-time Lessons & Carols service, and travels in the spring to compete in a “Music in the Parks” festival competition.
 At Williamsburg’s Busch Gardens in 2017 and 2018, the choir received “Excellent” ratings (grades of 80-89 on a 100-point scale) while competing against high schools with up to 750 students (RCS’ 9th-12th grades comprise 1/5 that number).
 During these trips, the choir also performed at the Cathedral of the Sacred Heart in Richmond.

-In Spring 2019, the choir will compete at Hershey Park, Pa.
-On our return trip, the choir will visit Washington, D.C., and perform at the Basilica of the National Shrine of the Immaculate Conception, the largest Roman Catholic church in the United States and North America and one of the ten largest churches in the world.
+In Spring 2019, the choir competed at Hershey Park, Pa.
+On their return trip, the choir visited Washington, D.C., and perform at the Basilica of the National Shrine of the Immaculate Conception, the largest Roman Catholic church in the United States and North America and one of the ten largest churches in the world.